ACCESS-NRI/access-hive.org.au/docs/models/run-a-model/run-access-om.md

 ### Edit a single {{ model }} component configuration

-Each of the [model components] contains additional configuration options that are read in when the model component is running.
+Each of the [model components] contains configuration options specific to that model that are read in when the model component is running.
 These options are typically useful to modify the physics used in the model or the input data.
-They are specified in the subfolder of the _control_ directory, whose name matches the submodel's name as specified in the `config.yaml` `submodel` section (e.g., configuration options for the _ocean_ submodel are in the `~/access-om/1deg_jra55_iaf/ocean` directory).
+These configuration options are are specified in files in a subfolder of the _control_ directory, named the same as the submodel's name in the `config.yaml` `submodel` section (e.g., configuration options for the _ocean_ submodel are in the `~/access-om/1deg_jra55_iaf/ocean` directory).
 To modify these options please refer to the User Guide of each individual model component.

 ---